madmatah/lapurge/README.md

 sudo python setup.py install
 ```

-(I will submit the project to PiPy soon)
+(I will submit the project to PyPI soon)

 ## Usage